Spanish for the Veterinary Professional

 A graduate certificate program focused on increasing access to care for the Spanish-speaking community

-Spanish for the Veterinary Professional is currently only available to students enrolled in the Colorado State University D.V.M.
-Program.
-The language program will be available online to D.V.M. students at other institutions starting Fall 2024, and to practicing veterinarians starting Fall 2025.
-Contact us with interest in enrollment.
+Spanish for the Veterinary Professional will be available online to D.V.M. students at other institutions and practicing veterinarians starting Fall 2024.
+Enroll for the first course through CSU Online.

 Program overview